yukaitung/lgdxrobot2-mcu/README.md

 ### MCU to PC

-A message broadcast from MCU about every 20ms
+A message broadcast from MCU about every 20ms, below is the sequence of the message.

-* 0xAA Pattern
+* 0xAA Pattern (char)
 * The length of the package in bytes (char), including 0xAA Pattern, data and '\0'
 * Target Wheels Velocity (4 * float)
 * Measured Wheels Velocity (4 * float)